mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 !!! info

-    The exposed swagger is valid: so, you can download it and read it through programs like [Swagger Editor](https://editor.swagger.io/)
+    The exposed swagger is valid: so, you can download it and read it with programs like [Swagger Editor](https://editor.swagger.io/)

 * **API Portal - Example section**